Geonovum/KP-APIs/API-strategie-extensies/ext-beveiliging.md

 In the EU context use the eIDAS legal identifier. for more information see https://ec.europa.eu/digital-single-market/en/trust-services-and-eid

 ### Authentication
-Authentication determines whether someone accessing an API is really who they say they are.
-In the context of APIs, authentication is applicable to the End-User, i.e. the individual on behalf of whom API resources are being accessed, and to the Client, i.e. the application that accesses the API resources on behalf of the end-user.
+Authentication determines whether individuals and applications accessing APIs are really who they say they are.
+In the context of APIs, authentication is applicable to the *End-User*, i.e. the individual on behalf of whom API resources are being accessed, and to the *Client*, i.e. the application that accesses the API resources on behalf of the end-user.

 #### End-User authentication
-The following methods can be used for End-User authentication.
+In most Use Cases that involve API interaction, authenticating the End-User on behalf of whom the API resources are accessed is required.
+End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.

-Note that End-User authentication is not required in situations where the API Client is solely accessing API resources on behalf of itself, without requiring an End-User context, but may be used nevertheless.
+The following methods can be used for End-User authentication:

 **SAML**
 SAML is a standard for securely communicating assertions about an authenticated End-User from the Identity Provider to the Service Provider.
-Although it existed before APIs became mainstream and is not aimed at communicating Access Tokens that can be used to access API resources, including those in the exchanged assertions is possible.
+Although it existed before APIs became mainstream and is not aimed at API authentication specifically, communicating Access Tokens that can be used to access API resources in the exchanged assertions is possible.

 SAML 2.0 is included on the list of required standards by Forum Standaardisatie.
-It is expected, however, that the following standards will become recommended in Use Cases that involve access to API resources.
+It is expected, however, that the following standards will become preferred over SAML in Use Cases that involve access to API resources.

 **OAuth**
 Although technically an authorization method, OAuth is  used for End-Users authenticating themselves and providing the Client with an Access Token upon succesful End-User (and Client) authentication.
 This Access Token can be used to make authorised API requests.
-Using OAuth is appropriate when the Client does not necessary need to know the identity of the authenticated End-User.
+Using OAuth is appropriate when the Client does not need to know the identity of the authenticated End-User.

-A Dutch OAuth Assurance profile is included on the list of required standards by Forum Standaardisatie.
+A Dutch OAuth 2.0 Assurance profile is included on the list of required standards by Forum Standaardisatie.
 The latest version of the profile can be found at https://docs.geostandaarden.nl/api/oauth/.

 **OpenID Connect**
 OpenID Connect adds an identity layer on top of OAuth, making it into an actual authentication method.
 It enables API Clients to verify the identity of authenticated End-Users and to obtain profile information about the End-User.